wpdevup/tap-chat/readme.txt

 No. The plugin only renders a link to WhatsApp.
 It doesn't collect, store, or transmit any personal data.

 = Will it slow down my site? =
-No. It loads a tiny CSS/JS (~3KB total) with no external dependencies.
+No. It loads a tiny CSS/JS (~5KB total) with no external dependencies.

+= How do I set up the welcome bubble? =
+Go to Settings → Tap Chat → Welcome Bubble.
+Enable it, enter your message, name, and optionally add an avatar URL.
+Set the delay and save.

+= What's the optimal delay for the welcome bubble? = 3-5 seconds works best for most sites.
+It gives users time to look around before engaging them.

 = How do I set working hours? =
 Go to Settings → Tap Chat → Working Hours.
 Enable the checkbox, select your timezone, and set hours for each day.
 You can disable specific days (like weekends).